-Managers and administrators using this PRM should note that Italicized Words or Terms are defined in the Acronyms and Definitions, pages 17 - 22.
+Users of this PRM should note that Italicized Words or Terms are defined in the Definitions section at the end of this document.

-Categories Used by the Priority Rating Model
+Project Categories Used by the Priority Rating Model

-The Wyoming Priority Rating Model -2021 will be used to establish a numerical rating for evaluation of proposed projects with the numerical rating based upon the following seven categories, weights, and descriptions.
+The Wyoming Priority Rating Model -2024 will be used to establish a numerical rating for evaluation of proposed projects with the numerical rating based upon the following categories, weights, and descriptions.